Set up and manage network address translation with Cloud NAT

 3. Click Edit.

-You can change the list of external IP addresses for a given gateway.
+You can change the list of external IP addresses for a given gateway or switch from manual to automatic IP allocation.
 When you do, Google Cloud removes the old addresses and adds the new ones.
 Any existing connections on the old IP addresses immediately close.
 To let existing connections continue while preventing new connections on those IP addresses, see Drain external IP addresses associated with NAT.

 Console